Published by Christina Riley. Last Updated on September 28, 2023.

 Most locals say that sonker evolved in Surry County to make the most of the fruit crop, especially toward the end of the growing season into winter.
 Overripe fruit adds to the juiciness that distinguishes a sonker from a pie or a cobbler.

-There are multiple ways to prepare a sonker, depending on which family cooking it.
+There are multiple sonker recipes and its slightly different, depending on which family cooking it.
 As a result, things get a little heated when describing the recipe in public settings.

 The filling and crust vary from family to family, and everyone has a secret ingredient!